Edo period: Decline of the Tokugawa

 Western intrusions were on the increase in the early 19th century.
-Russian warships and traders encroached on Karafuto (called Sakhalin under Russian and Soviet control) and on the Kuril Islands, the southernmost of which are considered by the Japanese as the northern islands of Hokkaido.
+Russian warships and traders encroached on Sakhalin and on the Kuril Islands, the southernmost of which are considered by the Japanese as the northern islands of Hokkaido.
 A British warship entered Nagasaki harbour searching for enemy Dutch ships in 1808, and other warships and whalers were seen in Japanese waters with increasing frequency in the 1810s and 1820s.
 Whalers and trading ships from the United States also arrived on Japan's shores.
 Although the Japanese made some minor concessions and allowed some landings, they largely attempted to keep all foreigners out, sometimes using force.
 Rangaku became crucial not only in understanding the foreign "barbarians" but also in using the knowledge gained from the West to fend them off.

 By the 1830s, there was a general sense of crisis.
 Famines and natural disasters hit hard, and unrest led to a peasant uprising against officials and merchants in Osaka in 1837.
 Although it lasted only a day, the uprising made a dramatic impression.
 Remedies came in the form of traditional solutions that sought to reform moral decay rather than address institutional problems.
 The shōguns advisers pushed for a return to the martial spirit, more restrictions on foreign trade and contacts, suppression of rangaku, censorship of literature, and elimination of "luxury" in the government and samurai class.

 Others sought the overthrow of the Tokugawa and espoused the political doctrine of sonnō jōi (revere the emperor, expel the barbarians), which called for unity under imperial rule and opposed foreign intrusions.
 The bakufu persevered for the time being amidst growing concerns over Western successes in establishing colonial enclaves in China following the First Opium War of 1839–1842.
 More reforms were ordered, especially in the economic sector, to strengthen Japan against the Western threat.